Top Banks in Indonesia

-Bank Tabungan Negara was founded in 1897.
-The bank oversees a network of 99 branches, which includes 23 Sharia branches; 315 sub-branches comprising 40 Sharia sub-branches; 492 cash offices, including seven Sharia cash offices; and 2,996 system online payment point/online post offices.
+Bank Tabungan Negara was founded in 1897, making it one of the oldest banks in Indonesia.
+The bank oversees a network of 99 branches, which includes 23 Sharia branches; 315 sub-branches – comprised of 40 Sharia sub-branches and 492 cash offices, including seven Sharia cash offices and 2,996 system online payment point/online post offices.
 With around 9,300 employees, it is based in Jakarta.

 In 2016, the bank reported total assets of US$15.57 billion and a net profit of US$190.39 million.

-In 1988, Maybank obtained a license to operate as a foreign exchange bank in Indonesia.
+In 1988, Maybank obtained a license to operate as one of the foreign exchange banks in Indonesia.
 Established in 1959, it was formerly known as PT Bank Internasional Indonesia (BII).
-It oversees a network of 428 branches, including Sharia branches spread across all provinces in Indonesia and two overseas branches in Mauritius and Mumbai.
+It oversees a network of 428 branches, including Sharia branches, spread across all provinces in Indonesia.
+It also has two overseas branches in Mauritius and Mumbai.
 Headquartered in Jakarta, it employs around 7,500 individuals.